Alaurosa/Alaurosa/README.md

 - 👋 Hi, I’m Ashley Kim
-- 👀 I’m interested in coding, reading, watching movies, and playing video games
+- 👀 I’m interested in building anything and everything I can.
+I'm interested in startups, fullstack, game development, and so much more.
-- 🌱 I’m currently learning C++ as well as a lot of other little projects such as an app, websites, and learning new languages such as Javascript and Kotlin.
+- 🌱 I’m currently learning how to integrate s well as a lot of other little projects such as an app, websites.
+I have experience in Java
 - 🤝 I’m looking to collaborate on an app, I feel like I need quite a bit of help creating one and some guidance would be really helpful.
 Thank you in advance!
-- 📫 How to reach me on Instagram, my @ is ashee_kim or email, ashleykim026@gmail.com
+- 📫 How to reach me on Instagram, my @ is ashee_kim or email, akim150@ucsc.edu

 <!---
 Alaurosa/Alaurosa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.